koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 option recursively.
 This is necessary for me as my persistent data is stored in my OpenZFS setup under `/data`.

-# How the Steam Deck does it?
+# You can still install apps
 Using a read only root is a good decision for a product like the Steam Deck.
 Tinkering with the Operative System and then running an upgrade will probably cause bigger issues and ruining the user experience, as well as increase